smith478/utilities/chess_tutor/README.md

     uv pip install -r requirements.txt
     ```

-3.  **Run the tutor:**
+4.  **Run the application:**

     ```bash
-    python tutor_ollama.py [--model <ollama_model_name>]
+    python app.py
     ```

-    For example, to use the `gemma3:12b` model:
-    ```bash
-    python tutor_ollama.py --model gemma3:12b
-    python tutor_ollama.py --model qwen3:8b
-    ```
+    Then open your web browser and go to `http://127.0.0.1:5000`.

 ## How to Use

--   Enter moves in algebraic notation (e.g., `e4`, `Nf3`).
+-   The application will open a web-based UI.
+-   You can play chess by clicking and dragging the pieces on the board.
--   After each move, the program will provide an analysis of the position.
+-   After each of your moves, the computer will make a move based on Stockfish's recommendation.
--   You can also ask questions directly, for example: "What is the best move for black?" or "What is the idea behind moving my knight to f3?".
--   Type `board` to see the current board position.
--   Type `reset` to start a new game.
--   Type `quit` to exit the program.
+-   The UI will display Stockfish's suggested move and an explanation from the LLM.
+-   You can use the "Undo" button to take back your last move.

 ## TODO

-- Create a UI where you can click and move pieces rather than typing the moves out
-- Ability to take back a move
-- Ability to ask about quality of a move
+- Ability to ask about quality of a potential move
+- Add ASR/STT components